veyorokon/a3/README.md

 ## 2. A2-Bench Evaluation 👓

-We public the evaluation data in [Huggingface](https://huggingface.co/datasets/Skywork/A2-Bench), more detail about metric computation code and leaderboard will coming soon.
+We public the evaluation data in [Huggingface](https://huggingface.co/datasets/Skywork/A2-Bench), you can infer with results and then submit to [leaderboard](https://huggingface.co/spaces/Skywork/SkyReels_A2_Bench) to obtain the results automatically.
+More detail about metric computation code will coming soon.